Marques Johnson: Personal life

 Johnson has five sons, Kris, Josiah, Joshua, Moriah and Cyrus, and two daughters, Jasmine and Shiloh.
 Johnson's child, Marques Kevin Johnson Jr., was 15-months-old when he fell into the family swimming pool on May 15, 1987, and drowned.

 Kris, like his father, played basketball at Crenshaw High and UCLA, where he was player of the year in high school and an NCAA champion in 1995.
 Johnson and Kris are the first father–son combo to be honored as Los Angeles City Section 4-A Player of the Year.
 They are also one of four father-son duos to each win an NCAA basketball championship and the only ones to accomplish it at the same school.
 In 2024, Johnson and Kris started a podcast for the Milwaukee Bucks called "Hear District".

 Josiah also played basketball at UCLA, and later helped create the Comedy Central show, The Legends of Chamberlain Heights.
 He also became notable for viral Twitter comments on NBA plays.
+He is the host of Gil's Arena with Gilbert Arenas on the Underdog Fantasy Sports network and No Chill with Gilbert Arenas.

 Josh played college basketball at Western Oregon State University, and is an actor.

 Moriah played basketball at Tuskegee University, where he also got a Master's degree in occupational therapy, and was an actor on the BET's Baldwin Hills.

 Cyrus played basketball at Sam Houston State University, and then California State University, Los Angeles.

 Johnson also has two daughters.
 Jasmine is an accomplished tennis player.
 Shiloh excels at golf and swimming, and at 15 years old, and 6 ft tall, has become a high school basketball player (as of 2024).

 During his early playing career, Johnson suffered with substance abuse issues.
 While on the Bucks, in 1982, Johnson was treated for cocaine addiction at a drug rehabilitation facility, and missed 18 games during his rehabilitation treatment.
 After the death of his son, he again went through therapy for substance abuse, grief and other issues, which he has spoken about publicly.
 In 2024, he was actively working to create a program in Milwaukee to help men struggling with substance abuse disorder, something he works to overcome in himself every day.

 Looking back on his transition from comparatively warm-weather southern California to Wisconsin upon being drafted, Johnson said, “My first year — and I may get this conflated — but the first year was more snow than they’d had in 25 years.
 It was just snow, snow, snow until May, and then my second year was the coldest that it had been in 30 years… And everybody kept telling me that ‘This is really extreme.
 It’s bad, but it’s not really this bad.’
 And you couldn't have told me different.”